vi-rwth/FESTA/README.md

 The threshold-values correspond to the free energy specified in the FES-file.
 If "auto" is chosen, the lowest 2/7 of the total free energy span are considered as the energy of the minima.

-### Created trajectory-files
+### Created files

 The minimum frames will be printed in (for each distinctive minimum) separate trajectory-files inside the MD-output directory in a "minima" directory.
-The format will be chosen based on the trajectory-file format.<br>
+The format will be chosen based on the trajectory-file format.
+The minima directory contains a FES-visualization PNG-file with a white outline showing the minima-areas.<br>
 ONLY PDB: Average CV1 and CV2 for each minimum will be printed in the TITLE line inside the trajectory-files.<br>
 ONLY PDB: Structure will be fixed in the minimum trajectory-file relative to the first atom, avoiding jumps between frames.<br>
 ONLY PDB: Only x,y,z, atom-type and atom-number columns will be copied from the trajectory PDB-file to the minimum PDB-file.
 Other columns will be filled with zeros.<br>